Generic Name and Formulations:

 Do not share pens between patients, or needles and syringes when using vials.
 Instruct patients on proper administration of insulin, check insulin label before each injection, and management of hypoglycemia.
 Increased risk of hypo- or hyperglycemia if changes in physical activity, meal patterns, concomitant medications, renal or hepatic function, insulin regimen and if acute illness occurs: monitor glucose more frequently and may need to adjust dose.
 Monitor potassium levels in patients at risk for hypokalemia (eg, concomitant K+-lowering or K+-sensitive drugs).
 Discontinue if hypersensitivity reactions occur.
 Renal or hepatic impairment.
 Elderly.
 Pregnancy.
 Nursing mothers.

 Concomitant thiazolidinediones (TZDs) may cause fluid retention and heart failure; consider dose reduction or discontinue TZDs.
-Potentiated by oral antidiabetic agents, ACE inhibitors, ARBs, disopyramide, fibrates, fluoxetine, MAOIs, pentoxifylline, pramlintide, salicylates, somatostatin analogs (eg, octreotide), sulfonamide antibiotics.
+Potentiated by antidiabetic agents, ACE inhibitors, ARBs, disopyramide, fibrates, fluoxetine, MAOIs, pentoxifylline, pramlintide, salicylates, somatostatin analogs (eg, octreotide), sulfonamide antibiotics.
 Antagonized by atypical antipsychotics, corticosteroids, isoniazid, niacin, danazol, diuretics, glucagon, phenothiazines, sympathomimetics, somatropin, thyroid hormones, oral contraceptives, estrogens, progestogens, protease inhibitors.
 Variable effects with β-blockers, clonidine, lithium salts, alcohol, pentamidine.
 Concomitant β-blockers, clonidine, guanethidine, reserpine may blunt hypoglycemia.

 Hypoglycemia, allergic reactions, hypersensitivity, inj site reactions, lipodystrophy, weight gain, hypokalemia, peripheral edema.